faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

   - What things could have a problem but don't?
     - MacBook Pro Mid 2017 models or older MacBook Pros
     - iBridge1,1
-    - MacBookPro booted in Safe Mode
+    - MacBook Pro booted in Safe Mode
     - iPad, iPhone, Apple Watch
   - What could be wrong but is not?
     - It's never a panic whilst the computer is actively running